Understanding Square Meters: A thorough look to 38 sqm and Beyond

 Q: How many people can comfortably live in a 38 sqm apartment?

 - A: One or two people can comfortably live in a well-designed 38 sqm apartment.
-However, this depends heavily on individual needs and lifestyles.
+On the flip side, this depends heavily on individual needs and lifestyles.

 -